mnot/I-D/draft-nottingham-iab-age-restrictions.md

 ## An Age-Gated Internet

 The Internet is designed to be used without permission, both be servers and clients.
-Easy-to-use age restriction mechanisms risk creating a ‘papers please’ Internet, where a credential is required to access large portions of the Internet.
+Easy-to-use age restriction mechanisms risk creating a ‘papers please’ Internet, where a credential is required to access large portions of the Internet's services.
 Such an outcome would amplify the other harms listed.

-This risk is heightened if there are incentives for sites to deploy it, such as access to non-age data.
+This risk is heightened if there are incentives for sites to deploy it, such as increased access to non-age data.

 Access to more granular age information also heightens many risks, because it makes a restriction system simultaneously useful in a broader variety of cases, and more attractive for misuse, because it offers more information about users.

+Therefore, age restriction systems that are intended to become part of Internet infrastructure MUST:
+* Make the use of age restrictions visible to end users
+* Have a structural disincentive for deployment of age-gated services online

 # IANA Considerations